 Discuss the McKenzie Method with a Physical Therapist: The McKenzie Method is one type of therapy that involves a specific approach to exercise with the goal of shifting the pain away from your leg (sciatica) and centralizing it more in your lower back.

 After your sciatica has resolved, the approach usually shifts to longer term rehabilitation to strengthen your back and core to keep pain at bay and prevent recurrence.
 If you need to schedule an appointment for JOI Rehab, call 904 858 7045.

 Talk with a physician, chiropractor, or physical therapist about manual manipulation.
 One type of manual manipulation involves a high-velocity-low-amplitude (HVLA) force or to the area to shift pressure away from the affected nerve and provide a better healing environment.

 There are many types of manual manipulation available, including mobilization- which is a low force (no cracking or sudden movements)- and may be preferable to some individuals and/or more suitable for certain conditions.

 Mindful meditation may help reduce your symptoms and relieve your pain through focused breathing.
 For some individuals, meditation may reduce a dependence on medication over time.

 There are many approaches to meditation that can provide beneficial effects- and you may want to try a few to see what works best.
 It’s a myth that you must sit with your legs crossed and your back straight- you can meditate any way that you are comfortable, such as in your recliner if that’s what works for you.

-The Jacksonville Orthopedic Institute Physicians and Physical Therapy can help you with your back pain.
-To schedule an MD appointment, call JOI-2000, schedule online or click below.
+The Jacksonville Orthopedic Institute Physicians and Physical Therapists can help you with your back pain.
+To schedule an appointment with a JOI Spine Specialist, call JOI-2000, schedule online, or click below.